 - Muenster – Freshly grated, for the same reason as above.

-- Cream Cheese – Full fat.
+- Cream Cheese – Mac and Cheese with Cream Cheese has a much silkier texture than versions relying just on flour for thickening.
+Use full fat, please.
 There’s no need to use low-fat cream cheese, when you are also using two other cheeses and half & half. *wink*

 - Garlic Powder – For that little extra something.